input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

 1. Complete [Exercise Sheet 4](Exercise-4.md).

-2. Read the Cardano Tutorial Documentation and General Documentation on Stake Pool Registration, Pledging and Stake Pool Operation at:
+2. Read the Cardano Tutorials  and General Documentation on Stake Pool Registration, Pledging and Stake Pool Operation at:

     1. 	[https://github.com/input-output-hk/cardano-tutorials/](https://github.com/input-output-hk/cardano-tutorials/)
     2. 	[https://testnets.cardano.org/](https://testnets.cardano.org/)

-3. Checkout and build the sources which have been tagged with `1.13.0`.

-4. Make sure you have access to:
+3. Make sure you have access to:

-    1. One or more funded addresses;
+    a.
+One or more funded addresses;
     2. The keys and operational certificate for the stake pool that you set up in Exercise 3;
     3. The stake keys from Exercise 4.

+4. Update your instances of *cardano-node* and *cardano-cli* if you need to.

 5. Start a relay node.